Pedro Obiang: International career

 Obiang has been capped for Spain at youth levels.
 Obiang received a call-up for the Porto International Tournament in April 2011.

-Due to his Fang background, the Gabonese Football Federation tried unsuccessfully to persuade Obiang to play for Gabon, although both his parents and his grandparents are from Equatorial Guinea.
+Due to his Fang background, the Gabonese Football Federation tried, unsuccessfully, to persuade Obiang to play for Gabon, although both his parents and his grandparents are from Equatorial Guinea.
 In November 2011, they included him in a squad list for a match between the country's under-20 and China; however, he ignored the call.

 Being eligible to represent Equatorial Guinea, in 2011, the country's federation approached Obiang to enquire if he would be willing to represent the country at the 2012 Africa Cup of Nations; however, Obiang declined.
 In April 2015, after a meeting with the Equatoguinean Football Federation people, Obiang's stance on representing Equatorial Guinea appeared to have changed after showing a desire to play for the country.
 On 5 October 2016, Obiang reunited in London with Equatoguinean Football Federation president Andrés Mbomio, and Equatoguinean national team head coach and coordinator Esteban Becker and Juvenal Edjogo Owono respectively to reach an agreement.

 On 7 November 2018, Obiang was officially called up for the Equatorial Guinea national team.
 Obiang made his debut for Equatorial Guinea in a 1–0 loss to Senegal on 18 November 2018.
 In December 2018 he said he was "proud" to play for the nation.
 He scored his first international goal on 22 March 2019 in a 4–1 African Cup of Nations qualifying win against Sudan.

+Managerial career

+In August 2026, Obiang was appointed sporting director of Monza.

+Personal life

+Obiang is the nephew of Teodoro Obiang Nguema Mbasogo, the second president of Equatorial Guinea.